 As noted by WebAIM, some screen readers do not fully support complex tables (tables with columns or rows spanning across multiple table cells or containing multiple headers).

-- If you have a complex table, we would ask you to break it down into multiple simpler tables.
+- If you have a complex table, we would ask you to either reorganize the table or break it down into multiple simpler tables.
 This also applies to tables used in documents.

 - Various screen readers read empty table cells differently, some say “blank” and some say nothing at all, which can confuse users that use screen readers.
 We would ask that you fill in your empty table cells with either, “N/A”, “Not Applicable”, or “No Value” depending on the information that your table is providing.

 - Graphs are generally inaccessible as they may contain poor color contrast, multiple sets of data, or would exceed the 125 character cutoff for alternative text for images.